 Part of me was worried I’d find myself bored or feeling couped up but when the time came to leave the resort, I really didn’t want to go!
 Sitting on one of the big bean bags on the beach, watching the beautiful sunset, I gained a newfound love and appreciation for Nusa Dua.
 Inaya Putri combines all the things I love about Bali, the lazy starts to the day, delicious food, gorgeous beaches, spectacular sunsets and incredible hospitality, with the luxury of a five-star resort.

 It’s the perfect place to experience Bali for the first time if you’re a little nervous about visiting and unsure what to expect.
-You could easily spend a few nights or a week at Inaya Putri and get a really good taste for what Bali is all about, hopefully inspiring you to see more of Indonesia.
+You could easily spend a few nights or a week at Inaya Putri and get a really good taste of what Bali is all about, hopefully inspiring you to see more of Indonesia.
 I’d also recommend it as a great spot for a couple in need of a week of total luxury and bliss, just an escape from life and a completely relaxing holiday to recharge the senses.

-The deluxe pool access rooms are a must, but if you’re looking to kick things up a notch and indulge in a super fancy getaway, the one and two bedroom villas are pretty spectacular and would be perfect for a special occasion getaway like a honeymoon.
+The deluxe pool access rooms are a must, but if you’re looking to kick things up a notch and indulge in a super fancy getaway, the one and two-bedroom villas are pretty spectacular and would be perfect for a special occasion getaway like a honeymoon.
 I’d also recommend looking into the half and full-board packages, if you really want to bliss out and take things easy.

 We LOVED our time at Inaya Putri Bali, it totally changed my opinion of Nusa Dua and gave me a newfound love and appreciation for the area.
 I really feel the resort has done a fantastic job of capturing the heart and spirit of Bali, combining it with the luxury of a resort while still maintaining the personal touch and excellent service.
 We loved our stay and it’s the kind of place I would recommend to my family and friends.